Rufe Davis: Music

 In 1964, Davis and his "Petticoat Junction" co-star Smiley Burnette released the single "Steam, Cinders and Smoke".
 The song was written by Burnette.
 Davis voiced the train sounds in the song.
 The single was given a limited release of around a thousand copies.
 Davis and Burnette perform the song in the Petticoat Junction episodes "Hooterville A-Go-Go" and "The Almost Annual Charity Show".
 Davis performs the song solo in the episode "Last Train to Pixley", which was filmed after Burnette's 1967 death.
 The B-side of the single is "Clickity Clack".

 Davis sings "The Little Engine that Could" and "The Old Sow Song" on the 1966 children's record Bozo and His Pals.

 Film

 Davis appeared in dozens of short and feature-length films.
 He played "Lullaby Joslin" in 14 of the Three Mesquiteers western films.
 He performed as a singer in the 1937 film Cocoanut Grove, where he sings "Two Bits a Pair and "Ten Easy Lessons".
 And he was also known in western films for playing the comedic sidekick to such leading actors as Gene Autry.

+Death

+Rufe Davis died in 1974.
+He is interred at Forest Lawn Memorial Park in the Hollywood Hills.